The Future of Content Marketing is Video

 Why do you care about this engagement?
 Well, video content is more memorable than text or image content.

-With 73% of consumers more likely to make a purchase after watching a video and 96% finding it helpful when making purchasing decisions, people who watch a video are far more likely to recall not just your brand, but also your message.
+With 73% of consumers more likely to purchase after watching a video and 96% finding it helpful when making purchasing decisions, people who watch a video are far more likely to recall not just your brand but also your message.

-Depending on your industry, you may need several contacts with a prospect to convert them to a customer, but video content gives you a significant advantage over your competitors in terms of purchasing funnel.
+Depending on your industry, you may need several contacts with a prospect to convert them to a customer.
+Still, video content gives you a significant advantage over your competitors in the purchasing funnel.

 Tips for Making Great Video Content